thoresonjd/dsa-cpp/README.md

 - `obj` - Contains intermediate object files (excluded from repository)
 - `src` - Contains implementation files for the data structures and algorithms and other utilities
 - `test` - Contains unit tests that demonstrate the data structures and algorithms

+Implementation files within `src` may have the `.tpp` file extension.
+The `.tpp` extension indicates that the file is an implementation of a templated entity.
+Template implementations are still kept separate from their headers to follow the typical convention of non-templated implementations.
+However, since templates cannot be compiled into their own translation units, as templates are not concrete types, these `.tpp` implementation files are included at the bottom of their respective header files in `include`.

 ## Usage